armory/documentation/_spinnaker/terraform_integration.md

 hal config artifact github account add github-for-terraform --token
 ```

-### Enabling and configuring the Terraform integration
+#### Enabling and configuring the Terraform integration with a Github token

 The Terraformer module also needs access to the Github token to download full
 Github directories hosting your Terraform templates